sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 >
 > This first session will need about 40 minutes of preparation, though.
 > Ten minutes has already gone by with this speech (it's almost over).
 >
 > Next, we're going to play Sarrukan's Chamber, a pre-made adventure for
 > you to get the hang of the rules.
-I'll set a timer for 10 minutes and
+It will be short.
+I'll set a timer
-> then end Sarukkan's Chamber when it goes off.
+> for 10 minutes and end Sarukkan's Chamber when it goes off.
 >
 > Then we'll take 10 minutes to create a Touchstone List for our game.
 >
 > Then we'll do 10 minutes of Character Creation.
 >
 > And then, the adventure begins.
 >
 > Let's start!

-## Sarukkan's Chamber
+## Your Deckahedron

 Give each player a Deckahedron.